WOC Nursing Sites

 Web site for the National Guideline Clearinghouse (NGC), a public resource for evidence-based clinical practice guidelines.
 NGC is sponsored jointly by the Agency for Healthcare Research and Quality, the American Medical Association, and the American Association of Health Plans.
 The absence of a nursing presence is precisely why nurses need to be aware of these guidelines, which will undoubtedly be used for public policy decisions that may affect patients.
 WOC/ET nurses who have been in practice for a few years can recall the use of "science" to justify non-payment for behavioral interventions for urinary incontinence.
 Users can subscribe to a weekly e-mail update service.
 There is a section with evidence reports, which I could not get to load.

-The National Pressure Ulcer Advisory Panel provides interprofessional leadership to improve patient outcomes in pressure injury prevention and management through education, public policy and research.
+The National Pressure Injury Advisory Panel provides interprofessional leadership to improve patient outcomes in pressure injury prevention and management through education, public policy and research.

 Web site for the American Nurses Association.
 The Online Journal of Issues in Nursing includes general nursing policy topics.
 News features also alert readers to immediate action needed on legislative issues.
 Source for data about nursing profession.